Some people skip breakfast in an effort to lose weight, but that's not a good idea. It can backfire.

 While adults need to eat breakfast each day to perform their best, kids need it even more.
-Their growing bodies and developing brains rely heavily on the regular intake of food.
-When kids skip breakfast, they can end up going for long periods of time without food and this period of semistarvation can create a lot of physical, intellectual, and behavioral problems for them.
+Their growing bodies and developing brains need regular refueling often, from food.
+When kids skip breakfast, they don't get what they need to be at their best.

 Short on time?
 Eating a wholesome, nutritious morning meal will probably save you time in the long run.
 By recharging the brain and body, you'll be more efficient in just about everything you do.

 Interestingly, studies show that kids who skip breakfast are tardy and absent from school more often than children who eat breakfast on a regular basis.
 Preparing a good breakfast can be as quick and easy as splashing some milk over cereal, or making oatmeal or a healthy smoothie.